Extinction and coming down from infinity of CB-processes with competition in a L\'evy environment: Introduction and main results.

+It is important to note that the drift term $\mathbf{m}$ of the process $K$ provides the interaction between the demographic and environmental parameters.

-with the convention that $\inf\{\emptyset\}=\infty$.
-If there is no competition i.e. $g\equiv 0$, He et al. \cite{he2016continuous} proved that Grey's condition \eqref{grey} is a necessary and sufficient condition for CB-processes in a L\'evy random environment to become extinct with positive probability, see Theorem 4.1 in \cite{he2016continuous}.
+We denote by $\mathbb{P}_x$ the law of $Z$ starting from $x>0$, and we define by $T_0=\inf\{t\geq 0, Z_t=0\}$ the first hitting time to $0$ of $Z$, with the convention that $\inf\{\emptyset\}=\infty$.
+In the case without competition i.e. $g\equiv 0$, He et al. \cite{he2016continuous} proved that the so-called Grey's condition \eqref{grey} is necessary and sufficient for CB-processes in a L\'evy environment to become extinct with positive probability (see Theorem 4.1 in \cite{he2016continuous}).
 Moreover, if the auxiliary process $K$ does not drift to $\infty$ or equivalently

-and Grey's condition \eqref{grey} holds, then its associated CB-process in a L\'evy random environment becomes extinct at finite time a.s., see Corollary 4.4 in \cite{he2016continuous}.
+and Grey's condition \eqref{grey} holds, then its associated CB-process in a L\'evy environment becomes extinct at finite time a.s., see Corollary 4.4 in \cite{he2016continuous}.
+It is important to note that when condition \eqref{eq_driftinfty} is fullfilled, the associated CB-process in a L\'evy environment is critical or subcritical.

-For simplicity of exposition, we first present our results for the case when the random environment is driven by a general L\'evy process and the competition mechanism is a non-decreasing positive continuous function.
-Then we deal with the logistic case, i.e. $g(x)=cx^2$ for $c>0$, in a Brownian random environment where more details can be provided about the extinction time and the asymptotic behaviour for large times.